This post may contain affiliate links, from which we earn an income.

 Look out for Stolperstein

-Stolperstein, literally stumbling blocks, are sett-size (10x10cm) concrete cubes bearing a brass plate inscribed with the names and life dates of victims of Nazi extermination or persecution.
+Stolperstein, literally stumbling blocks, are sett-size (10x10cm) concrete cubes bearing a brass plate, inscribed with the names and life dates of victims of Nazi extermination or persecution.

-They shine up from the drab (and often wet, this is Hamburg!) paths and pavements of the city, telling the story of the person they commemorate; making sure they, and the genocide of six million people is not forgotten.
+They shine up from the drab (and often wet, this is Hamburg) paths and pavements of the city, telling the story of the person they commemorate and making sure they, and the genocide of six million people, is not forgotten.

-Not everyone in Germany agrees with the concept of stolperstein, this excellent article in The Guardian explains why and shares more insight into the project.
+Not everyone in Germany agrees with the concept of stolperstein.
+This excellent article in The Guardian explains why and shares more insight into the project.

 Visit the Memorial of St Nikolai

 First ‘blockbusters’ were dropped which cracked open houses, then incendiaries containing phosphorus raised a firestorm which at times reached an altitude of 6,000 metres.
-The entire city turned into a volcano, a vent, a gigantic stack in which hurricane-like winds drew the hot air upwards causing low pressure on the ground which in turn sucked in oxygen, thus acting as an accelerant.
+The entire city turned into a volcano, a gigantic stack in which hurricane-like winds drew the hot air upwards causing low pressure on the ground, which in turn sucked in oxygen, thus acting as an accelerant.

 It was not realised until many years after rudimentary repairs were made to the remains of St Nikolai, that the bricks used were from the very factory where German citizens were detained and worked to death.

-Wander Through the Speicherstadt
+Wander Through the Speicherstadt & HafenCity

-In 2015, Hamburg’s 19th century warehouse district (speicherstadt means city of warehouses) became a UNESCO world heritage site.
-The area is well-known landmark and symbol of the rich Hanseatic history of the city.
+In 2015, Hamburg’s 19th century warehouse district (speicherstadt means city of warehouses) became a UNESCO World Heritage Site.
+The area is a well-known landmark and symbol of the rich Hanseatic history of the city.

-As you wander south from here you will come to the regenerated dock area, which gradually became redundant due to the increase in size in ships visiting the harbour city, and is now the regenerated HafenCity.
+As you wander south from here you will come to the historic dock area, which gradually became redundant due to the increase of size in ships visiting the harbour city, and is now the regenerated HafenCity.

 Visit the Elbphilharmonie

-With an original budget of €86m, a lengthly (two years) row with the contractors, frequent changes of design and spec and a total lack of oversight, the final cost was…….drumroll….. €886m.
-Yep, you read that right, 10 times as much as the original, signed off, costs.
+With an original budget of €86m, a lengthly (two years) row with the contractors, frequent changes of design and spec and a total lack of oversight, the final cost was €886m.
+Yep, you read that right – 10 times as much as the original, signed off, costs.

 Take a Boat Trip

-There are a number of boat trips available; you can cruise the Alster Lake on a historic steamboat, take a tour of the canals or head out onto the Elbe for a tour of the harbour to marvel at the enormous container ships carrying up to 10,000 containers and see the historic sailing ships in permanent dock.
+There are a number of boat trips available.
+You can cruise the Alster Lake on a historic steamboat or take a tour of the canals of the warehouse district.
+You can head out onto the Elbe river for a tour of the docks and marvel at the enormous cargo ships carrying 10,000 containers, and see the historic sailing ships in permanent dock.

 Grab a Traditional Lunch